singh-man/books/crackingTheCoding/16_moderate.md

 If we apply this to the above expression, we get:

-l.
-O(log  a + log(a/2)  +  log(a/4) + ...)
+1. O(log  a + log(a/2)  +  log(a/4) + ...)
 2. O(log  a + (log a - log 2) + (log a - log 4) + (log a - log 8) +...
 3. O((log a) * (log a) - (log 2 + log 4 + log 8 + ... + log a))//O(log  a) terms
 4. O((log a) * (log a) - (1 + 2 + 3 + ... + log a)) //computing the values of logs
 5. O((log a) * (log a) - ((log a)(1 + log a))/2 //apply equation for sum of 1 through k
 6. O((log a)²)  //drop second term from step 5

 Therefore, the runtime is O((log a)²).

 This math is considerably more complicated than most people would be able to do (or expected to do) in an interview.
 You could make a simplification: You do O(log a) rounds and the longest round takes O(log a) work.
 Therefore, as an upper bound, negate takes O((log a)²) time.
 In this case, the upper bound happens to be the true time.

 There are some faster solutions too.
 For example, rather than resetting delta to 1  at each round, we could change delta to its previous value.
 This would have the effect of delta "counting up" by multiples of two, and then "counting down" by multiples of two.
 The runtime of this approach would be O(log a).
 However, this implementation would require a stack, division, or bit shifting-any of which might violate the spirit of the problem.
 You could certainly discuss those implementations  with your interviewer though.

 **Multiplication**